Eva Perón: Final resting place

 Later Argentine governments took elaborate measures to make Eva Perón's tomb secure.
-The tomb's marble floor has a trapdoor that leads to a compartment containing two coffins.
-Under that compartment is a second trapdoor and a second compartment.
-That is where Eva Perón's coffin rests.
+The tomb's marble floor has a trap door that leads to a compartment containing two coffins.
+Under that compartment is a second trap door and a second compartment, where Eva Perón's coffin rests.

 Legacy and criticism

 Argentina and Latin America

 In his essay titled "Latin America" published in The Oxford Illustrated History of Christianity, John McManners claims that the appeal and success of Eva Perón are related to Latin American mythology and concepts of divinity.
 McManners claims that Eva Perón consciously incorporated aspects of the theology of the Virgin and of Mary Magdalene into her public persona.
 Historian Hubert Herring has described Eva Perón as "perhaps the shrewdest woman yet to appear in public life in Latin America".

 In a 1996 interview, Tomás Eloy Martínez referred to Eva Perón as "the Cinderella of the tango and the Sleeping Beauty of Latin America".
 Martínez suggested she has remained an important cultural icon for the same reasons as fellow Argentine Che Guevara:

 Although not a government holiday, the anniversary of Eva Perón's death is marked by many Argentines each year.
 Additionally, Eva Perón has been featured on Argentine coins, and a form of Argentine currency called "Evitas" was named in her honour.
 Ciudad Evita (Evita City), which was established by the Eva Perón Foundation in 1947, is located just outside Buenos Aires.

 Cristina Fernández de Kirchner, the first elected female president in Argentine history, is a Peronist who has occasionally been referred to as "The New Evita".
-Kirchner says she does not want to compare herself to Evita, claiming she was a unique phenomenon in Argentine history.
-Kirchner also says that women of her generation, who came of age in the 1970s during the military dictatorships in Argentina, owe a debt to Evita for offering an example of passion and combativeness.
-On 26 July 2002, the 50th anniversary of Eva Perón's death, a museum opened in her honour called Museo Evita.
+Kirchner says she does not want to compare herself to Eva Perón, claiming she was a unique phenomenon in Argentine history.
+Kirchner also says that women of her generation, who came of age in the 1970s during the military dictatorships in Argentina, owe a debt to Eva Perón for offering an example of passion and combativeness.
+On 26 July 2002, the 50th anniversary of Eva Perón's death, a museum opened in her honour, the Museo Evita.
 The museum, created by her great-niece Cristina Alvarez Rodriguez, houses many of Eva Perón's clothes, portraits, and artistic renderings of her life, and has become a popular tourist attraction.
 The museum was opened in a building that was once used by the Eva Perón Foundation.